-As civil unrest in response to the tragic killings of unarmed Black and Indigenous People of Color (BIPOC) continue to roil America, Universities and esteemed academic medical centers like ours are reflecting more on their role in promoting social justice.
-Institutions that are harboring doubt about stepping out in the turbulent waters of civic unrest should read former Harvard University President Drew Gilpin Faust’s 2009 essay on the University’s Crisis of Purpose, in which she extols the higher purpose of education in advancing society, particularly the uplift of the human condition.
+As the country responds to challenges that seek to undermine the ability of universities to carry out their missions of excellence in research, teaching, health care and community engagement, esteemed academic medical centers like ours are also reflecting more on their role in promoting community engagement.
+We derive insight from reading former Harvard University President Drew Gilpin Faust’s 2009 essay on the University’s Crisis of Purpose, in which she extols the higher purpose of education in advancing society, particularly the uplift of the human condition.
 Washington University School of Medicine Professor Dr. Ken Ludmerer had offered a similar argument in his 2005 book Time to Heal, when he urged medical schools to uphold their social contract with the community they serve.

 Read a message from Dean Perlmutter »